umasubra/ExcelJsDocumentation/resources/range.md

 ### select()

-Select the specified Range in the Excel UI.
+Selects the specified range in the Excel UI.

 #### Syntax
 ```js